 - assisting the principal and staff as required with special projects

-- providing a sounding board, as and when needed, for the Principal and staff
+- providing a sounding board, as and when needed, for the principal and staff

-- where appropriate, acting as an avenue of communication between the school
+- where appropriate, acting as an avenue of communication between the school and the local community.

 Led by our school, with the support of our community, we go forward.